 If that sounds like something you wish to do, and you own acres of arable land, this blog post is for you!
 Keep reading to learn how you can lead a greener and more self-sustainable lifestyle.

 The average home consumes around 11,000 kWh of electricity each year.
 One of the biggest household expenses you’ll have to pay, aside from food and drink, is electricity.
 There’s no doubt that part of your desire to grow your own food is to save money.

 One way to complement your greener lifestyle is to generate power for your home.
-One conventional way of doing so is to have solar PV (photovoltaic) panels fitted to your roof.
+One conventional way of doing so is to have solar PV (photovoltaic) panels fitted to your roof by doing a commercial solar panel installation.
 There is a couple of requirements before you can do this.